combell/autogit-symfony-example/README.md

+The version of Symfony in this example is end of life.
+[Check our example with Symfony 6](https://github.com/combell/autogit-symfony6-example).

 # Autogit: Symfony Example

 This repository show you step by step how you can deploy a Symfony app to Combell